 Paul Randak is a marriage and family therapist who lives near Little Cottonwood Canyon in Utah and splits his time between seeing clients in Utah and Oregon.
-Paul has two decades of experience in the mental health and addiction treatment field and has been developing and implementing treatment programs for much of that time.
+Paul has 26 years of experience in the mental health and addiction treatment field and has been developing and implementing treatment programs for much of that time.
 Paul has extensive experience in trauma and grief therapy and is well seasoned in EMDR therapy.
-Paul has facilitated hundreds of Ketamine Assisted Psychotherapy sessions over the past five years helping clients develop deeper awareness and understanding of their issues.
+Paul has facilitated Ketamine Assisted Psychotherapy sessions over the past seven years helping clients develop deeper awareness and understanding of their issues.

 Paul has an affinity for a holistic approach combining mental, emotional and spiritual practices to restore health and well being.
 Paul has facilitated eco-psychology retreats and workshops into the deserts of the Southern Utah.
 Paul has written books on personal growth and addiction and hosts the illusive podcast “Just Another Bozo on the Bus” that is available on most podcast platforms.
 He also has taught psychology at local colleges.